tuxnam/KQL-It-All/PwnKit-Sentinel-KQL.md

 ### Is there a fix available?

 Yes a patch already exists for this CVE for most standard OS'es but not all of them.
 Patching is the best and recommended solution.
+Pkexec >= 0.120 is considered patched.
 However a temporary mitigation exists, which at time of writing, seems to work: changing the permissions on the vulnerable binary, *pkexec*.<br />
 Indeed, by default the pkexec binary has the *SETUID* bit set, which allows this privilege escalation to happen.
 SETUID bit allows to execute a program with the owner's privileges.
 In most distributions, SETUID (4755) bit is set on pkexec (or even the setuid + SETGID bits: 6755).<br />